background

 Next, the amortization expense is added back on the cash flow statement in the cash from operations section, just like depreciation.
 In fact, the two non-cash add-backs are typically grouped together in one line item, termed “D&A”.

-As for the balance sheet, the amortization expense reduces the appropriate intangible assets line item – or in one-time cases, items such as goodwill impairment can affect the balance.
+The amortization expense reduces the appropriate intangible assets line item on the balance sheet—or in one-time cases, items such as goodwill impairment can affect the balance.

 The deciding factor on whether a line item gets capitalized as an asset or immediately expensed as incurred is the useful life of the asset, which refers to the estimated timing of the asset’s benefits.